About the Day of the Week Calculator

-The tool above uses a famous algorithm called Zeller's Congruence.
-Devised by German mathematician Christian Zeller in 1883, this formula converts a date (Year, Month, Day) into a single number representing the day of the week (0–6).
+For those interested in the math behind weekday calculation, a famous algorithm called Zeller's Congruence is often used.
+Devised by German mathematician Christian Zeller in 1883, this formula converts a date (Year, Month, Day) into a single number representing the day of the week (0 to 6).

 The Formula